Which Is Better, Wix or Webflow?

 Templates

-Wix offers over 800 templates across dozens of industries - far more than Webflow's ~100.
+Wix offers over 800 templates across dozens of industries, far more than Webflow's approximately 100.
 Wix's templates range from simple landing pages to full eCommerce stores, and you can browse curated collections by use case.
 If you're looking for inspiration, our roundup of the best Wix website templates is a good starting point.

 Webflow's templates are fewer in number but generally more polished and modern.
-They're designed to showcase what Webflow can do visually, with sophisticated animations and responsive layouts baked in.
-The downside is that customising them requires comfort with Webflow's design system.
+They're designed to showcase what Webflow can do visually, with sophisticated animations and responsive layouts built in.
+The downside is that customizing them requires comfort with Webflow's design system.

 Design Flexibility

-In the webflow vs wix design battle, Webflow is the clear winner - full stop.
+In the webflow vs wix design comparison, Webflow is the clear winner, full stop.
 Webflow lets you manipulate every element of your site's structure and styling: custom CSS, JavaScript, animations triggered by scroll position, and interaction states.
 Wix, while offering meaningful customization, keeps guardrails in place to prevent users from breaking their layout.
-If you're building a visually complex site - a design portfolio, an agency site, a high-end product showcase - Webflow gives you the canvas.
+If you're building a visually complex site, such as a design portfolio, an agency site, or a high-end product showcase, Webflow gives you the canvas.
 If you're building a clean, functional business site, Wix's constraints are rarely a limitation.

 Features and Functionality: Wix or Webflow?